Steven R. Dunn

 Mark McMenamin's research focuses on the origin of animals, other forms of complex life, the origin of land plants, and the Snowball Earth glaciation.
 His book Dynamic Paleontology (Springer, 2016) provides a new framework for the analysis and interpretation of ancient life.
 His undergraduate students publish in peer-review journals and in 2008 McMenamin directed the Keck Geology project to study the rocks of the Boston Basin.
 He also named the supercontinent Rodinia in The Emergence of Animals (Columbia University Press).
 McMenamin's research is featured in the History Channel’s program How the Earth Was Made.

 Samuel Tuttle is a hydrologist who examines interrelationships between hydrological, atmospheric, and land surface processes, especially at large scales using satellite remote sensing.
 His research mainly consists of statistical analyses of observational data, modeling, and simulation studies, including recent projects on soil moisture-precipitation feedbacks, and snowmelt flood prediction in the north central U.S. using satellite observations of snow and soil moisture.
-Tuttle teaches courses on hydrology and data science.
+Tuttle teaches courses on hydrology, data science, and climate science.

 A specialist in glacial geology, environmental geology, and climate change, as well as a groundwater geologist, Alan Werner's research focuses on past environmental change.
 "Although we tend to think that planet Earth is stable and unchanging, in fact, the geologic record indicates that profound changes have taken place on a variety of timescales," says Werner.
 He studies records of climate change to document the nature and timing of climate events in various locations in the Arctic.